Pure Differential Privacy for Functional Summaries with a Laplace-like Process

-In Section~\ref{sec: mean function protection}, we only consider the mean function protection which looks rather limited.
-However, in this section, we will show that a lot of estimation problems can be boiled down to mean function estimation.
-Therefore, the mean function protection technique, analysis we derive in Section~\ref{sec: mean function protection} can be applied to these problems too.
-In general, we consider the estimation and protection of (1) the covariance function and (2) the coefficient function in Function-on-Scalar linear regression.
+In Section~\ref{sec: mean function protection}, we only considered the mean protection.
+In this section, we demonstrate that many statistical estimation problems in the context of functional data analysis can be reduced down to mean estimation.
+Therefore, the mean protection technique and the corresponding theoretical analysis derived in Section~\ref{sec: mean function protection} can be applied to these problems as well.
+Specifically, we consider the estimation and protection of (1) the covariance function and (2) the coefficient function in function-on-scalar linear regression.